-The directors of Cracker Barrel Old Country Store have rebuffed the latest attempt by activist investor Sardar Biglari to gain a foothold on the restaurant and retail company’s board.
+Shareholders of Cracker Barrel Old Country Store have voted in favor of the company’s slate of director candidates, rebuffing the latest attempt by activist investor Sardar Biglari to gain board representation.